matbochenek42/Excel-Games-Sales-Dashboard/README.md

     Sales[Year], year
 )
 ```
-**Explanation:** For Dashboard 2, it sums all global sales that meet the conditions — the game genre is Action and the release year is 2013.
+**Explanation:** For Dashboard 2, it sums all global sales that meet the conditions — the game genre is *Action* and the release year is *2013*.

 ## ✒️ Author